asif-mahmud/eve_runner/README.md

 cookiecutter https://github.com/asif-mahmud/eve_runner.git
 ```

 to create a project.
-The open a cmd or terminal inside the newly created directory and run-
+Then open a cmd or terminal inside the newly created directory and run-

 ```
 pip install -e . --upgrade